jubileeamechi/jubileeamechi/README.md

 ## 👩🏽‍💻 About Me

 I am a data-driven professional with a strong foundation in data analysis, business intelligence, and digital strategy.
-With hands-on experience using Excel, Power BI, SQL, and Python, I specialize in transforming raw data into actionable insights that support strategic decision-making.
+With practical experience in Excel, Power BI, SQL, and Python, I specialize in transforming complex data into clear, actionable insights that drive strategic outcomes.
-I love solving real-world problems and sharing my learning journey through writing.

 I have worked on diverse projects including business performance analysis, customer segmentation, and predictive modeling.
-My approach combines analytical thinking with effective data storytelling to communicate findings to both technical and non-technical stakeholders.
+My approach combines analytical thinking with effective data storytelling to communicate findings to both both technical and non-technical audiences.

+I'm also a writer and digital storyteller.
+Through my Substack newsletter and other platforms, I break down data concepts, share behind-the-scenes insights from my projects, and reflect on the intersection of data, life, and creativity.
+My goal is to make data relatable and to inspire others through both analysis and words.

-Currently holding certifications in data analytics and digital marketing, I am passionate about continuous learning and applying data to solve real-world problems.
-I am open to internship, junior data roles, and freelance analytics opportunities that allow me to contribute, grow, and deliver value through data.
+Certified in both data analytics and digital marketing, I bring a unique, interdisciplinary perspective to solving business challenges.
+I’m passionate about using data to influence decisions, optimize performance, and uncover growth opportunities.
+I'm currently open to freelance projects, mid-level roles, and consulting opportunities where I can contribute meaningfully and deliver measurable value.

 **Core Competencies**:
 Data Analysis • Business Intelligence • SQL • Excel • Power BI • Python • Data Visualization • Reporting • Digital Marketing • Problem Solving